Small-Angle Scattering: Indirect space and Small-Angle Scattering

 \section{Indirect space and Small-Angle Scattering}

 The need for the resolution of small angles can be directly derived from Bragg's equation

-with $n$ being the order of the diffraction, $d$ being the distance between two scatterers, $\theta$ as the scattering angle and $\lambda$ the wavelength of the incoming beam.
+with $n$ being the order of the diffraction, $d$ being the distance between two scatterers, $2\theta$ as the scattering angle and $\lambda$ the wavelength of the incoming beam.
 In order to get interference the incoming beam has to have a wavelength that corresponds to the investigated size regime, which in both cases is on the order of a few Angstroms.
 Using Bragg's equation with $n=1$, $d=50$\AA\, and $\lambda = 1$\AA\, we arrive at $0.01 = \sin\theta \approx \theta$.
 Thus, the largest structures to be resolved are determined by the smallest achievable angle.

-In order to allow for a setup and wavelength independent data evaluation the data is recorded in terms of Q or indirect space.
-The construction of that Q-space from two scattering points is shown in Fig.\ref{fig:Qconstruction}.
+In order to allow for a setup and wavelength independent data evaluation the data is recorded in terms of $Q$ or indirect space.
+The construction of that $Q$ space from two scattering points is shown in Fig.\ref{fig:Qconstruction}.
 From that the magnitude of $\vec{Q}$, which here for simplicity is $|\vec{Q} |= Q$, can be derived as

 Even though $\vec{Q}$ is strictly speaking a vector, for most small angle problems only the absolute value $Q$ is of interest, hence this simplification is reasonable.
 This is due to the isotropic scattering picture of a majority of small-angle scattering data.
 Another simplification that is often used is the small-angle approximation for the sine with $\sin\theta = \theta$, which is very well valid for small angles.
 Combining Eqs.\ref{eq:bragg} and \ref{eq:Q} also delivers a useful expression for the approximation of inter-particle distances or correlation lengths